3 feet of rain sets up 4th round of flood misery for Sydney

 Perrottet said government and communities needed to adapt to major flooding becoming more common across Australia’s most populous state.

-“We’re seeing these flood events more regularly, there’s no doubt about that,” Perrottet said.

 “To see what we’re seeing right across Sydney, there’s no doubt these events are becoming more common.
-And governments need to adjust and make sure that we respond to the changing environment that we find ourselves in,” he added.
+And governments need to adjust and make sure that we respond to the changing environment that we find ourselves in,” Perrottet said.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.